-Note upcoming changes for non Swiss tax residents:
+Note upcoming changes for non-Swiss tax residents

-As of January 1, 2021, the construct of "quasi-residency" will be officially introduced throughout Switzerland.
+As of 1 January 2021, the construct of 'quasi-residency' will be officially introduced throughout Switzerland.

-In order to meet the demand for equal tax treatment of Swiss and foreign nationals, a completely new construct was introduced in the Federal Law on Direct Federal Tax (DBG) as well as in the new Withholding Tax Ordinance (QStV): quasi-residence.
+In order to meet the demand for equal tax treatment of Swiss and foreign nationals, a completely new construct was introduced in the Federal Law on Direct Federal Tax (DBG) as well as in the new Withholding Tax Ordinance (QStV): Quasi-residence.
 It applies to persons liable to withholding tax who are tax resident abroad.
-These employees, who meet the requirements for quasi-residency, have the right to submit an application for subsequent ordinary assessment to the competent cantonal tax administration for each year until March 31 of the tax year following the due date of the benefit.
+These employees, who meet the requirements for quasi-residency, have the right to submit an application for subsequent ordinary assessment to the competent cantonal tax administration for each year until 31 March of the tax year following the due date of the benefit.

 Payment of tax